Six essential courses.

 These are part-time, 100% online courses that each require six weeks to complete.

-The micro course is a free three-week course.
+The micro course is a free two-week course, designed to serve as your starting place.

-Real-time sessions are held Mondays every other week.
+Real-time sessions are held Mondays every week.
 Log in to access these sessions using the schedule provided in your course plan.
+These sessions will also be recorded for viewing at your convenience.

 Learners work through course modules on their own time and at their own pace.

+Note the assignment expectations and deadlines for submission.
 Your instructor provides feedback on your assignments in writing.
 These comments are to acknowledge your effectiveness and where you can further advance your skills.
-A virtual meeting can be arranged to discuss your work, request support, or ask questions.
+A virtual meeting can be arranged to discuss your work and to ask questions.

-You also have access to a forum in which you can post and discuss questions with other learners.
+You also have access to a forum on Facebook where you can post and discuss questions with other learners.

 3. Learning objectives